Diet in diabetes: Low glycemic index diet

 Lowering the glycemic index of one's diet may improve the control of diabetes.
-This includes avoidance of such foods as potatoes cooked in certain ways (i.e.: boiled and mashed potatoes are higher GI than fried) and white bread.
+This includes avoidance of such foods as potatoes cooked in certain ways (i.e.: boiled and mashed potatoes are higher GI than fried) and bread.
 Lower glycemic index carbohydrate sources include vegetables, legumes, and whole grains that contain higher fiber content and are digested and absorbed into the blood stream more slowly than refined carbohydrates.

 High fiber diet

 The ADA recommends a level of fiber intake consistent with the Dietary Guidelines for Americans 2015–2020 (minimum of 14 g of fiber per 1,000 kcal).
 However, there is some evidence that higher intakes (daily consumption of 50g of fiber and higher), can result in small improvements in blood sugar levels.
-The ADA cautions that higher intakes may cause digestive issues such as “flatulence, bloating, and diarrhea.”
+The ADA cautions that higher intakes may cause digestive issues such as "flatulence, bloating, and diarrhea."

 Timing of meals

 For people with diabetes, healthy eating is not simply a matter of what one eats, but also when one eats.
 For insulin dependent diabetics, when they eat depends on their blood sugar level and the type of insulin they take (i.e.: long-, medium- or quick-acting insulin).
 If patients check their blood glucose at bedtime and find that it is low, for example below 6 millimoles per liter (108 mg/dL), it is advisable that they take some long-acting carbohydrate before retiring to bed to prevent night-time hypoglycemia.
 Night sweats, headaches, restless sleep, and nightmares can be a sign of nocturnal hypoglycemia, and patients should consult their doctor for adjustments to their insulin routine if they find that this is the case.
 Another possible sign of nocturnal hypoglycemia is morning hyperglycemia, which actually occurs in response to blood sugar getting too low at night.
 This is called the Somogyi effect.

-In relation to type 2 diabetes, eating most food earlier in the day may be associated with lower levels of overweight and obesity and other factors that reduce the risk of developing type 2 diabetes.
+In relation to type 2 diabetes, eating most food earlier in the day may be associated with lower levels of overweight, obesity and other factors that reduce the risk of developing type 2 diabetes.
 The ADA notes that several studies have shown benefit of intermittent fasting on blood sugar control.
 However, these studies were relatively small and short in duration and further study is warranted.
 There were also different protocols for fasting which makes comparisons across studies more difficult.